Loading...

 A quick reassurance before anyone decides this is not for them: you are the right reader for this even if you are not a programmer and have never opened a terminal.
 The desktop apps I recommend below (Claude Code and Codex Desktop) were originally built for software engineers, and the “Code” in those names is a legacy name; nothing you will do in them is code-specific.
 You chat in a text box, drop documents into a folder, and approve the occasional file read when the agent asks.
 You will never type a command.
 You will never see a black terminal window.
 If you can use Gmail and know how to open a folder on your computer, you can use this.

-A few months ago I posted a tax-preparation skill on my paid skills site, jeffreys-skills.md.
+I recently posted a tax-preparation skill on my paid skills site, jeffreys-skills.md.
 At least five readers have since told me they saved more than a thousand dollars on their taxes using it.
 One saved twenty thousand.
 That is on a twenty-dollar-a-month subscription.
 It got me thinking about which other expensive-specialist problems look the same shape as tax prep, where the billable hours are mostly good questions, patient listening, and a disciplined checklist.
-The replies kept pointing at the same one: writing a will.
+One reply suggested writing a will, and I knew right away it was the right answer.

 So I built it.
-This article is the long-form explanation of what the skill is, what you need to run it, and how a smart non-technical reader with three to six hours (across a couple of sittings, not a forced marathon) can walk away with the package a real estate-planning attorney actually wants to receive.
+This article is the long-form explanation of what the skill is, what you need to run it, and how a smart non-technical reader with three to six hours (across a couple of sittings, not a forced marathon) can walk away with an actual finished will that is incredibly thoughtful and well-informed and custom-tailored to their specific situation, along with the polished package an estate-planning attorney actually wants to receive if they choose to engage one.

 The pitch

 A full estate-plan consultation with a decent attorney runs somewhere between fifteen and twenty-five thousand dollars for a household with any real complexity.
-Most of those hours are not the attorney drafting; they are the attorney asking you careful questions, waiting for you to find documents, and writing down your answers.
-The expensive part is the interviewing.
+Most of those hours are not the attorney drafting.
+They are the attorney walking you through tradeoffs, asking careful questions, explaining what each option actually means, and building the plan one decision at a time.
+The expensive part is the expertise, not the typing.

 One-month cost to run the whole process